 9. Wear a mask

 In this time of the COVID-19 pandemic, we’ve gotten used to wearing masks.
 You might consider wearing one in your studio and this will certainly protect you from inhaling dust.
 A simple dust mask will do the trick.

 Follow any of these suggestions and you’ll be able to enjoy your pastel painting experience with less dust flying about.
-If you have any other suggestions for dealing with pastel dust, please share them in the comment section on the website.
+If you have any other suggestions for dealing with pastel dust, please share them in the comment section below.